pkg-tool/vibro/docs/src/development/debuggers.md

 If you are unfamiliar with `gdb` or `lldb`, you can learn more about them [here](https://www.gnu.org/software/gdb/) and [here](https://lldb.llvm.org/) respectively.

-### Usage with Zed
+### Usage with Vector

 After following the steps above for including full debug info when compiling Zed, You can either run `rust-gdb` or `rust-lldb` on the compiled Zed binary after building it with `cargo build`, by running one of the following commands:

 ```
-rust-gdb target/debug/zed
+rust-gdb target/debug/vector
-rust-lldb target/debug/zed
+rust-lldb target/debug/vector
 ```

-Alternatively, you can attach to a running instance of Zed (such as an instance of Zed started using `cargo run`) by running one of the following commands:
+Alternatively, you can attach to a running instance of Vector (such as an instance of Vector started using `cargo run`) by running one of the following commands:

 ```
 rust-gdb -p <pid>
 rust-lldb -p <pid>
 ```

-Where `<pid>` is the process ID of the Zed instance you want to attach to.
+Where `<pid>` is the process ID of the Vector instance you want to attach to.

 To get the process ID of a running Zed instance, you can use your systems process management tools such as `Task Manager` on windows or `Activity Monitor` on macOS.